 Students must be in good academic standing to participate in a Study Abroad program.

 In most cases, the student should have already received a financial aid award.
-The award package is unlikely to increase once we adjust for the cost of attendance to reflect Study Abroad during J-term.
+The award package is unlikely to increase once we adjust for the cost of attendance to reflect Study Abroad during Winter Term.

 Summer Study Abroad programs may have additional Federal Direct loan eligibility.
 The only additional aid resources for most Study Abroad students include the Parent PLUS loan, Private/Alternative loan, or the Grad PLUS loan (Graduate students only).